redwoodjs/redwoodjs-com-archive/docs/graphql.md

   directives,
   sdls,
   services,
-  errorMessage: 'Sorry about that', // 👈 Customize the error message
+  defaultError: 'Sorry about that', // 👈 Customize the error message
   onException: () => {
     // Disconnect from your database with an unhandled exception. db.$disconnect()